Sterling Immigration specialize in drafting persuasive business plans in support of UK Innovator Visa applications.

 Your initial Innovator visa will be valid for 3 years.
 It is possible to extend an Innovator visa for periods of 3 years at a time.
 There is no maximum time limit in the category.

-You will be able to apply for indefinite leave to remain (settlement) after spending 3 years in the Innovator visa category.
+You will be able to apply for indefinite leave to remain (permanent residence) after spending 3 years in the Innovator visa category.
 In order to qualify for indefinite leave to remain as an Innovator you must again be endorsed by an approved UK endorsing body that is satisfied that you have shown significant achievements judged against the business plan assessed in your previous endorsement, you are a registered with Companies House as a Director or Member of your business, your business is active, trading and appears sustainable for at least the following 12 months, you have had an active key role in the day-to-day management and development of the business and you will spend your entire working time in the UK on developing your business ventures.

 You will also have to satisfy at least two of the following: